Of course, everyone knows you should weight train if you’re trying to lose fat.

 That added muscle will only help you to burn fat by increasing your resting metabolic levels (the amount of energy you burn at rest).
 It’ll also help to shape your body in ways we can all appreciate.

-So how does this apply to your programs?
+So how does this apply to your fat loss programs?

 Easy – use the heaviest weights you can handle with impeccable form.
 By doing so, you simulate the maximal amount of muscle fibers possible.

 But we can’t look at our workouts in a vacuum.
 After all, it’s not like you intend to do only one workout ever.

 As you exercise, you must see progression – in other words, your weights should be getting heavier over time and your work capacity should be increasing.